Blendify/blender-manual/trunk/blender_docs/manual/grease_pencil/modes/weight_paint/tools.rst

 Weight Paint Tools
 ******************

-For *Grease Pencil* Weight paint modes each brush type is exposed as a tool, the brush can be changed in the Tool Settings.
+For Grease Pencil Weight Paint modes each brush type is exposed as a tool, the brush can be changed in the Tool Settings.
 See :doc:`Brush </grease_pencil/modes/weight_paint/tool_settings/brush>` for more information.